ShubhamChauhan22222/Tic_Tac_Toe_with_RL/README.md

 ## Usage

 1. **Copy the Code:**
-   - Copy the entire code in ttt.y file into a Jupyter Notebook or directly run the ttt.py Python script.
+   - Copy the entire code in ttt.py file into a Jupyter Notebook or directly run the ttt.py Python script.

 2. **Run the Script:**
    - Run the script to train the agent and interactively play Tic Tac Toe.